 If Tuesday's crowd is any indication, teachers are more than ready to do so, as they chanted "Strike!
 Strike!
 Strike!"

 Bonnie Castrey, who helped settle last year's contract, returned as the neutral fact finder.
-She is expected to issue a nonbinding recommendation during
+She is expected to issue a nonbinding recommendation during the week of March 19.

 At that point the district can accept the recommendations and bring the union back to the bargaining table, or impose its final offer.